MatthewWid/fullstack-react-node-mongo-starter/README.md

 		if manifest
 			...
 			link(rel="stylesheet" href=manifest["css/NAME.css"])

-## Code Placement

-Client-side JS source code should be in the `/src/js/` directory.
-SASS/CSS source code should be in the `/src/scss/` directory.

 JS and CSS build artifacts will be created in the `/public/js/` and `/public/css/` directories respectively.
 Vendor modules (from `node_modules`) are split from the main bundle into a separate `vendor.js` chunk file that is included in every page.